Prometheus (software)

-Prometheus is a free software application used for event monitoring and alerting.
-It records metrics in a time series database (allowing for high dimensionality) built using an HTTP pull model, with flexible queries and real-time alerting.
-The project is written in Go and licensed under the Apache 2 License, with source code available on GitHub.
+Prometheus is a free software application for event monitoring and alerting.
+It records metrics in a time series database built using an HTTP pull model, supporting high dimensionality through key-value label pairs, flexible queries, and real-time alerting.
+The project is written in Go and licensed under the Apache 2.0 License, with source code available on GitHub.

+Prometheus originated at SoundCloud in 2012 and was accepted by the Cloud Native Computing Foundation (CNCF) in 2016, graduating from incubation in 2018.
+It is commonly paired with Grafana for dashboard visualization and supports a wide range of exporters and integrations.

 History

-Prometheus was developed at SoundCloud starting in 2012, when the company discovered that its existing metrics and monitoring tools (using StatsD and Graphite) were insufficient for their needs.
-Specifically, they identified needs that Prometheus was built to meet, including a multi-dimensional data model, operational simplicity, scalable data collection, and a powerful query language, all in a single tool.
-The project was open-source from the beginning and began to be used by Boxever and Docker users as well, despite not being explicitly announced.
-Prometheus was inspired by the monitoring tool Borgmon used at Google.
+Prometheus was developed at SoundCloud starting in 2012, after the company found that its existing metrics tools, based on StatsD and Graphite, could not meet the demands of its containerized infrastructure.
+The design goals included a multi-dimensional data model, operational simplicity, scalable data collection, and a powerful query language in a single tool.
+The project was open source from the start and was adopted by Boxever and Docker users before any official announcement.

+The design was influenced by Borgmon, Google's internal time-series monitoring system, which treated time-series data as a source for alert generation.

-By 2013, Prometheus was introduced for production monitoring at SoundCloud.
-The official public announcement was made in January 2015.
+By 2013, Prometheus was in production use at SoundCloud.
+The project was publicly announced in January 2015.

-In May 2016, the Cloud Native Computing Foundation (CNCF) accepted Prometheus as its second incubated project, after Kubernetes.
-In August 2018, the CNCF announced that the Prometheus project had graduated.
+In May 2016, the Cloud Native Computing Foundation accepted Prometheus as its second incubated project, after Kubernetes.
+In August 2018, the CNCF announced that Prometheus had graduated from incubation.

 Versions

 Prometheus 1.0 was released in July 2016.
-Subsequent versions were released through 2016 and 2017, leading to Prometheus 2.0 in November 2017.
+Subsequent releases through 2016 and 2017 led to Prometheus 2.0 in November 2017, which introduced a new storage engine with significantly improved performance and reduced disk usage.

 Architecture

-A typical monitoring platform with Prometheus is composed of multiple tools: